git/git.github.io/rev_news/drafts/edition-118.md

   In fact, our own Jakub Narębski
-  [initially added the 'configure' script](https://lore.kernel.org/git/200607030156.50455.jnareb@gmail.com/) back in 2006 to make it much easier to create RPM spec files when compilation follows traditional `configure && make && make install` steps.
+  [initially added the 'configure' script](https://lore.kernel.org/git/200607030156.50455.jnareb@gmail.com/) back in 2006 to make it much easier to create RPM spec file for Git.
+  Creating `*.spec` file is especially easy when the compilation follows traditional `configure && make && make install` steps.